aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       .. important::

          If :meth:`start` raises an Exception,
-         :class:`Controller` does not automatically perform cleanup,
+         cleanup is not performed automatically,
          to support deep inspection post-exception (if you wish to do so.)
          Cleanup must still be performed manually by calling :meth:`stop`

          For example::

+             # Assume SomeController is a concrete subclass of BaseThreadedController
-             controller = Controller(handler)
+             controller = SomeController(handler)
              try:
                  controller.start()
              except ...: